This section provides information about the following topics regarding overpayments:

 User Role Responsibilities for Satisfying an Overpayment

-CMS' RDS Center will send notification emails regarding overpayments to the Plan Sponsor's Authorized Representative, Account Manager, and Designees with the Appeal privilege.
+CMS' RDS Center and J.P.
+Morgan Chase (the RDS payment processor) will send overpayment emails to the Plan Sponsor's Authorized Representative, Account Manager, and Designees with the Appeal privilege.

 The Plan Sponsor is responsible for satisfying all overpayments that occur.